python/cpython/Doc/library/asyncio-future.rst

    Typically Futures are used to enable low-level callback-based code (e.g. in protocols implemented using asyncio :ref:`transports <asyncio-transports-protocols>`) to interoperate with high-level async/await code.
-The rule of thumb is to never expose Future objects in user-facing APIs.

-   The recommended way to create a Future object is to call :meth:`loop.create_future`.
+   The rule of thumb is to never expose Future objects in user-facing APIs, and the recommended way to create a Future object is to call :meth:`loop.create_future`.
 This way alternative event loop implementations can inject their own optimized implementations of a Future object.